Show Less

 The 60th Venice Biennale in 2024 took its title, Foreigners Everywhere, from Claire Fontaine’s iconic neon series; their work was included in both the main exhibition and the Holy See Pavilion.
 Recent solo exhibitions include: Kiran Nadar Museum of the Arts and Aga Khan Foundation, New Delhi, 2025; Museo Riso, Palermo, 2024 and Fondation Hermès, Seoul, 2024.

 This project is supported by the Directorate-General for Contemporary Creativity of the Italian Ministry of Culture under the Italian Council program (14th edition, 2025), with the aim of promoting Italian contemporary art internationally.
 In Partnership with The WoW Foundation Rome ETS.
+Show Less is also kindly supported by Italian Cultural Institue, London.

 Supported by: